The three Cs driving WFH and their impact on global cities

 But will we be heading back to the office?
 The pandemic’s effect on our working lives has been profound.
 It has certainly dispelled any myths around “shirking from home” with many companies finding that their employees can be just as, if not more, productive at home as in the office.
 The key question to answer is how damaging Covid-19 will be to long-term office demand.

 We think there are three primary forces working together and leading to market change: commuting, culture and Covid-19.
 Importantly, these three forces will play out differently in different global cities, making a nuanced picture for investors.

-It is also worth noting that some cities have a large amount of high rise buildings.
+It is also worth noting that both these cities have a large amount of high rise buildings.
 Moving large numbers of people around a skyscraper is almost impossible when you have to adhere to social distancing.

-However, in more densely populated locations such as Singapore or Hong Kong, virtually everyone lives in a flat.
+However, a big house isn’t an option in more densely populated locations such as Singapore or Hong Kong, where virtually everyone lives in a flat.
 Not only does this often mean people live in closer proximity to the office, but lack of space makes working from home less practical.
 Excellent public transport also means shorter commutes.